-Arvind Kejriwal says sorry to Nitin Gadkari; here are other court cases against Delhi CM
+Arvind Kejriwal says sorry to Nitin Gadkari, Kapil Sibal’s son; here are other court cases against Delhi CM

 Delhi Chief Minister Arvind Kejriwal has gone on a apology spree.
-After tendering apology to ex-Punjab minister Bikram Singh Majithia, the Aam Admi Party (AAP) convener has expressed regret to Union minister Kapil Sibal’s son Amit Sibal and Union Transport Minister Nitin Gadkari.
+After tendering apology to ex-Punjab minister Bikram Singh Majithia, the Aam Admi Party (AAP) convener has expressed regret to former Union minister Kapil Sibal’s son Amit Sibal and Union Transport Minister Nitin Gadkari.
 It has been learnt that Kejriwal and his party would carry on similar exercise, according to The Indian Express report.

 The move has already evoked sharp criticism from outside and within the party.
 So far, AAP MP Bhagwant Mann has resigned from the post of party’s state President.
 Kejriwal had alleged that Akali Dal leader Bikram Singh Majithia was involved in drug trade.
 However, the criticism and flak do not seem to deter Kejriwal too much.
 Deputy Chief Minister and close confidant Manish Sisodia has backed Kejriwal and made it clear that the party has adopted this ploy avoid ego fight saying it has spared time for court.